-It’s ironic that a bird that almost disappeared from the face of the earth has their name associated with a phrase that means “final appearance.”
+It’s ironic that a bird that almost disappeared from the face of the earth has their name associated with the phrase “swan song” that means “final appearance.”

 At one time the population of the Trumpeter Swan, Cygnus buccinator, was thought to be down to fewer than 70 birds.
 They were just steps away from their swan song.
 The birds were overhunted and their feathers were used to adorn hats and make writing quills while their skins were used to make powder puffs.
 They were also hunted for their meat and eggs.

-It is easy to see why the Painted Hills are designated as one of Oregon’s Seven Wonders.
-The Painted Hills Unit of the John Day Fossil Beds National Monument is 3,132 acres in size and it is located nine miles northwest of Mitchell, Oregon.
 If you visit the Painted Hills after rainstorms move through the area, the colors will look more intense from the recent moisture.
 The colors are striking no matter what season it is.
 It is like looking at a parfait of luscious layers spread out before you.
 The deep crimson and black layers at the base of the hills contrast with the sandy browns and golds of upper layers.

-There are certain members of the plant and animal world that have invaded habitats successfully.
+There are certain members of the plant and animal world that I call successful invaders.
 Some are admired; others are reviled.
 A few are both liked and despised at the same time.

 Where I live, the Western juniper, Juniperus occidentalis, fits into that last category.
 It is a native species but due to fire suppression and habitat destruction, it has spread like -excuse the reference- wildfire.
 Juniper has taken advantage of the situation and has significantly expanded its range.
 I have heard a lot about how much water it can suck out of the landscape – supposedly 30 gallons a day.
 Its root system taps downwards and outwards to effectively use the available water.
 Many people don’t like them for that reason and because at times they have a not-so-pleasant scent.
 I’ll always remember listening to a person that lives in the wealthy part of town saying that she eliminated all 18 junipers on her property as soon as she moved in.
 Eighteen trees.

 However, juniper also has its good side.
 As it ages it epitomizes the image many people associate with the Wild West.
 I love to photograph them.
-The form of the tree changes from a pyramid-like shape to a twisted, sprawling irregular one.
+The form of the tree generally changes from a pyramid-like shape to a twisted, sprawling irregular one.
 It can be covered by purplish berries (that are really cones) and these are used in gin production.
 Wildlife loves it for cover, nesting, and food.
-Its wood is bi-colored and lasts forever.
+Its wood is bi-colored and long lasting.